PaolinaCastany/Spotify_EDA/README.md

 - Love-Hate Songs: Highlighted tracks with high play counts but frequent skips.
 - Artist Diversity: Analyzed how my music taste evolved over time in terms of variety.

+Here is a code example of Songs I have a love-hate relationship with: Songs that appear in my top 100 tracks (2024) but that I frequently skipped

 ```SQL
 -- Love-Hate Relationship Songs 2024